Resources for and about educational and social science statistics.

 This easy-to-use Web site provides simple access to basic mental health statistics.
 The More Data section includes statistical surveys and publications like Depression in the United States Household Population; access to the mental health trend tables from Health, United States; and more.
 Data sets are available for downloading and searching.

-- National Institutes for Mental Health: Statistics
+- National Institute of Mental Health (NIMH) - Statistics

 - State Education Data Profiles